 Once this is done, the 5GC may carry out the action requested by the AF and may deliver back to the AF an External Identifier representing an AF specific UE Identifier (as defined in TS 23.501 [2]).
 This AF specific UE Identifier may later be used by the AF to issue further requests about the same UE.

+NOTE: The AF can use UE addressing information to identify the UE in a subscription request, but once received, this UE addressing information is translated into a GPSI and then the 5GC considers the subscription is associated with the GPSI, and not with the UE address any more.

 The AF may have its own means to maintain the AF specific UE Identifier through, e.g., an AF session.
 After the retrieval of an AF specific UE Identifier the AF shall not keep maintaining a mapping between the returned AF specific UE Identifier and the UE IP address as this mapping may change.